maram-daas/webcam_measurement_app/README.md

 ## ⭐ Contributing

-This is a learning project purely made for entertainment purposes, if you have any fun suggestions or ideas dont hesitate to contact me on linked in or via email <3.
+This is a learning project made purely for entertainment and experimentation.
+If you have fun ideas or suggestions, feel free to reach out via **LinkedIn** or **email** ❤️

 Happy coding!

----